varnishcache/varnish-cache/doc/sphinx/tutorial/peculiarities.rst

 The Varnish Configuration is written in VCL.
 When Varnish is ran this configuration is transformed into C code and then fed into a C compiler, loaded and run.
-So, as opposed to declaring various settings, you write polices on how the incomming traffic should be handled.
+So, as opposed to declaring various settings, you write polices on how the incoming traffic should be handled.